 Spain Andalucia EASY Bike Tour itinerary

-Make your way independently to Seville and take some [Seville cathedral] time to explore this beautiful city.
-Dinner is on your own.
+Make your way independently to Seville and take some time to explore this beautiful city.
+We stay the night at the beautiful Hotel Rey Alfonso X, which has a lovely rooftop pool and bar.
+Dinner is on your own tonight to allow for a relaxed evening.
 Hotel included, dinner not included.

 Meet your guide(s) at 2 p.m. for a one-hour transfer to the countryside for a bike-fitting and an easy warm-up ride to our hotel in Palma del Rio, the historical Monastero di San Francesco.
 The Ride: 30 kms (more mileage possible).
 Overnight Palma del Rio.
 Non-cyclists can transfer directly to the hotel and enjoy an afternoon walk.
+Overnight Palma del Rio.
 Hotel, breakfast and dinner included.

 Both cyclists and walkers have a day in the countryside north of Palma del Rio.Walkers can explore the Siera de Hornachuelos natural park, a UNESCO protected Biosphere with cork and holm oak, and home to many endangered species like the lynx, black vulture, black stork, golden eagle and Bonelli’s eagle.
 The Ride: 25 – 50 kms (options possible).
 Overnight Palma del Rio.
 Hotel, breakfast and dinner included.

 Cyclists bike to Almodóvar while walkers get a shuttle there and have a walk around the impressive castle on the hill.
 Previously a Roman fort, the current structure has Berber origins, in the year 760.
 During the Middle Ages, it underwent several renovations and reconstructions, and was restored in the early 20th century by its current owner.
+From there we continue to Cordoba and check into our hotel, the lovely Hotel Posada Vallina, located in the heart of the old city.
 The Ride: 33 kms or 55 all the way to Cordoba.
 Overnight Cordoba.
 Hotel, breakfast and dinner included.

 This morning we have a guided visit of the amazing “Mezquita”, the 10th century mosque which contains a soaring Catholic cathedral inside.
 This afternoon you are free to explore the other treasures of this intriguing city.
 We can also offer an optional bike ride or guided walk through town.
 Free night dinner.
 Overnight Cordoba.
 Breakfast and hotel included.
 Dinner not included.

 We shuttle out of town and then bike to our next hotel, the lovely Hacienda Minerva, a quiet country estate in the middle of a vast sea of olive groves.
 More serious cyclists can bike the whole way if they like!
 We can stop along the way to visit the historic “white town” of Castro del Rio, and then continue on towards Zuheros.
 Walkers can explore the beautiful hilltop town of Baena.
+Our home for the next two nights in the Hacienda Minvera, a beautifully renovated farmhouse surrounded by a sea of olive trees.
 The Ride: 35 kms or longer 65 kms option.
-Overnight Hacienda Minerva.
+Overnight near Zuheros.
 Hotel, breakfast and dinner included.

 Head southeast this morning and bike to the outskirts of Granada, where you will be picked up and shuttled into town to avoid traffic.
 Walkers can stop along the way to explore the whitewashed “Pueblo Blanco” of Montefrio.
 We’ll have an informal walking tour of Granada this afternoon, followed by a trip to a traditional thermal spa.
 We dine together tonight to celebrate a wonderful week of adventure and relaxation.
+Our hotel, the Hotel Zaguan del Darro, is in a renovated noble house from 1563, located in the heart of the old town.
 The Ride: 35 km (with possible extension).
 Overnight Granada.
 Hotel, breakfast and dinner included.